 click here for Poster

 All lectures are free to the public and held at Sonoma State University.
-This semesters lectures will be held on Mondays, Cason Hall 68, from Noon - 1:00pm.
+This semesters lectures will be held on Wednesday, Cason Hall 68, from Noon - 1:00pm.

 The Visiting Artists Lecture Series provides our students with valuable insights and exposure to art professionals and their work.